Reinhardt254/Blood-Donor-App/README.md

-# Blood Donor App
+# Blood Donor Finder App

-Mobile donor finder android app react native.
+Blood donor finder android app react native.

 This is an adroid app craeted with React native.